North Campus (University of Copenhagen): Transport

 A BRT line operates between Nørreport station and Ryparken station, following Øster Voldgade, Sølvgade, Fredensborg, Tagensvej, Nørre Allé, Vibenshus Runddel to Lyngbyvej.
 It is served by up to 47 busses per hour per direction transporting approx. 30.000 passengers per day.
-One of the stations of the under construction City Circle Line will be located on the corner of Nørre Allé and Jagtvej at Vibenhus Runddel.
+The campus is also located almost midway between two metro stations (Nørrebros Runddel to the west and Trianglen to the east) of the City Circle Line.